Cat5TV/cat5tv-miners/README.md

 # cat5tv-miners
 Mine cryptocurrency in support of the Category5.TV Network

+Whether or not this will be a profitable venture is difficult to know.

+This writeup on Litecoin is discouraging: https://www.litecoinpool.org/beginners-guide#should-you-mine

+But this is, at the very least, a fun experiment.

 ## Already Mining?

 Point your miner to our wallet to support the Category5 TV Network: